Aman296940/AI_Interview_Coach/README.md

 4. **Review Feedback**: Receive instant scoring, feedback, and improvement suggestions
 5. **Track Progress**: Monitor your performance over time through the dashboard

+## 🎤 Voice-to-Text Feature

+The voice-to-text feature uses the Web Speech API.
+For best results:

+- **Browser**: Use Chrome, Edge, or another Chromium-based browser
+- **HTTPS**: Required for speech recognition (automatically provided by Vercel in production)
+- **Permissions**: Grant microphone access when prompted
+- **Microphone**: Ensure your microphone is connected and working

+### Troubleshooting Voice Issues

+If voice-to-text isn't working:

+1. Check browser console for errors
+2. Verify microphone permissions in browser settings
+3. Ensure you're using HTTPS or localhost
+4. Try refreshing the page after granting permissions
+5. Check the status indicators in the interview session

+## 📱 Deployment

+### Deploy to Vercel

+1. **Deploy Backend** (Railway/Render recommended)
+   - Set root directory to `server`
+   - Add all environment variables from `server/.env`
+   - Note the deployment URL

+2. **Deploy Frontend to Vercel**
+   - Connect your GitHub repository
+   - Set root directory to `client`
+   - Add environment variable: `VITE_API_URL=your_backend_url`
+   - Deploy!

 ## API Documentation

 ### Authentication Endpoints